Voices of Freedom Festival: November 7-9, 2019

 Partridge Hall, FirstOntario Performing Arts Centre, St. Catharines (7:30pm)

-The Voices of Freedom Concert features an all-star lineup of artists including a headlining performance by jazz piano legend Monty Alexander.
-Monty Alexander has established himself as one of jazz music’s most diverse and globally recognized piano titans.
-Monty brings the sounds of music from his birthplace of Kingston, Jamaica to the place he calls home, America.
-With an opening performance by GRAMMY-winning drummer Larnell Lewis (Snarky Puppy) and his band, along with special guest GRAMMY-winning South African bass player Bakithi Kumalo (Paul Simon), this concert will take listeners on an exciting journey blending jazz and Afro-Caribbean music.
-Students from the Laura Secord Secondary School will join Kumalo for a special performance of iconic Paul Simon music.
+The Voices of Freedom Concert features an all-star lineup of artists including jazz legend Monty Alexander and his Harlem-Kingston Express.
+GRAMMY Award nominee Monty Alexander has established himself as one of jazz music’s most diverse and globally recognized piano titans.
+For six decades, Monty has led some of the most celebrated groups in the genre’s history and has prided himself on bringing the sounds of music from his birthplace of Kingston, Jamaica to the place he calls home, America.

 Artistic Producer: Céline Peterson